 If you are stuck in London today or ever find yourself in this situation, make sure you fill out the EU261 compensation form as soon as possible.

-When you consider the thousands of people stranded in London, this is going to be a very expensive IT system failure for British Airways.
+When you consider the thousands of people stranded in London right now, this could be a very expensive IT system failure for British Airways!

-I think we can expect quite the debate about whether the outsourcing of the IT system to save money led to the failure.
-As we’ve seen recently with US carriers including United and Delta, these kinds of failures not only hit the bottom line but erode trust with travelers.
+I think we can expect quite the debate about whether the outsourcing of the IT system to save money led to this failure.
+As we’ve seen recently with U.S. carriers including United and Delta, these kinds of failures not only hit the bottom line but erode trust with travelers.